On October 1st, come find our booth at Lynchburg’s Get Downtown Festival and learn more about Lynchburg Rising.

 Read the latest on what we’re doing in Lynchburg with the Lynchburg Rising project

 Flooding resources for Lynchburg community members

 A new project, funded by the U.S. Environmental Protection Agency Office of Environmental Justice and led by Resilient Virginia, has started up this summer to assist historically underserved people in flood prone neighborhoods of Lynchburg.

 We are dedicated to pushing resiliency initiatives forward in all Virginia communities, both rural and urban.
 Learn about how you can support our work.

 Resilient Virginia intern, Sara Moreno, discusses her experiences that are preparing her for work in the sustainability and adaptation field.

-At Session 3 of Resilient Virginia’s Spring 2022 Resiliency Academy, four expert speakers will discuss utilizing green infrastructure to develop resilience.
+At Session 4 of Resilient Virginia’s Spring 2022 Resiliency Academy, four expert speakers will give a progress report on building resiliency in transportation.